Frequently Asked Questions

 I completed the DPTI Rail Commissioners Safety Induction a while ago for a previous project that I was working on.
 How long is my certificate valid for?

-Refresher training is required to be completed every 3 years for contractors with a RIW Card (DPTI Operator–Contractor) and also for all employees, contractors and third parties with the DPTI Rail Commissioners Safety Induction.
-However refresher training may be mandated earlier following an incident, a breach of AMPRN Rules and Procedures or at the discretion of the Team Leader Network Access if deemed applicable.
+Refresher training of the online induction DPTI Rail Commissioners Safety inducation is required 3-yearly.
+For an RIW cardholder with the role DPTI Operator the re-completion evidence needs to be uploaded to the competency for the role to remain valid.
+Refresher training may be mandated earlier following an incident, a breach of AMPRN Rules and Procedures or at the discretion of the Team Leader Network Access if deemed applicable.

 I am not a Rail Safety Worker but I am working on the road and footpath on the Shared Tram Corridor at Jetty Road, Glenelg.
 Do I need an induction?